 The section is especially interested in articles addressing emerging challenges in big data security and privacy.
 In addition, innovative interdisciplinary approaches that address these challenges using combinations of economic, psychological, and computer science techniques are highly encouraged.

 Indexed in: Google Scholar, CrossRef, CLOCKSS, OpenAIRE

-Cybersecurity and Privacy welcomes submissions of the following article types: Code, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology Report.
+Cybersecurity and Privacy welcomes submissions of the following article types: Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology and Code.